MohammadAlTurany/FairRoot/example/Tutorial3/macro/README.md

 **branch**: define the sampler task (this is likely to be removed in future version)

-**eventRate**: optional limit for number of events/second, e.g. 1000 - up to 1000 events per second.
-Value 0 means no limit.

 ### Processor specific

 **processorTask**: define the processor task (this is likely to be removed in future version)